wilspi/graphcache/README.md

 ![graphcache](http://i.imgur.com/mbWiYet.png)

-Then you can perform filter/sort operations on any of the node to get the required adjacent nodes from that node:
+Now you can perform filter/sort operations on any of the node to get the required adjacent nodes from that node:

 ```python
 # Filter By